New federal charges filed in California synagogue shooting

 SAN DIEGO — New federal charges were filed Tuesday against a man accused of opening fire in a Southern California synagogue, killing one person and wounding three others.

-A federal grand jury handed up a revised indictment against John T. Earnest that adds four counts of discharging a firearm during crimes of violence.
+A grand jury handed up a revised indictment against John T. Earnest, 19, that adds four counts of discharging a firearm during crimes of violence.

-He earlier pleaded not guilty to 109 federal charges including committing a hate crime and to state charges, including murder, in connection with the April 27 attack on the Chabad of Poway Synagogue.
-The earlier charges also include the attempted arson of a mosque in nearby Escondido.
+He earlier pleaded not guilty to 109 federal charges, including committing a hate crime, and to state charges, including murder, in connection with the April 27 attack on the Chabad of Poway synagogue.
+Those charges also include attempted arson at a mosque in nearby Escondido a month earlier.

 Prosecutors haven’t decided whether to seek the death penalty.

-Prosecutors contend that Earnest, 19, opened fire with a semi-automatic assault rifle and was carrying 50 extra rounds but had trouble reloading the weapon and during the pause was chased outside by several members of the congregation, including an off-duty Border Patrol agent.
+Prosecutors say Earnest opened fire with a semi-automatic assault rifle and was carrying 50 extra rounds but had trouble reloading the weapon.
+During that pause, several members of the congregation, including an off-duty Border Patrol agent, chased him away, authorities said.

 He drove away but was later captured.